harshgandhi/bitcoin/RoadMap.md

 2. Inbuilt time locked Deposit feature
 3. Automatic lightning channel creation and all transactions go through lightning
 4. 12 word seed
+5. Payment APIs to provide or deny access by signing the transaction instead of true/false mechanism